• Skip to main content

 Why FQL?

-Simple answer is: for performance tuning, make api calls faster and get data only which are needed(filters in the ways where general graph api can’t).
-Suppose, if you need some filtering while retrieve friends which meets a certain criteria and also, need only certain information, then fql will perform better for you then general api call.
-Because, with graph api call, you will get a lot of information and you will have to filter them on your end. so, time between making the api call and get the response will increase in a huge amount, specially because of the amount of data to be transferred.
+The simple answer is: For performance tuning, make API calls faster and get only the data that is needed(filters in the ways where general graph API can’t).
+Suppose you need some filtering while retrieving friends who meet certain criteria and also need only certain information; then FQL will perform better for you than a general API call.
+Because, with graph API calls, you will get a lot of information, and you will have to filter them on your end.
+So, the time between making the API call and getting the response will increase by a huge amount, especially because of the amount of data to be transferred.

 SQL Operations Supported By FQL:

 You can only make select operations.
 Naturally, you won’t be able to make any insert/update/delete operations.
-Moreover, even you won’t be able to do any join operations too.
-You will have to find alternative ways for this.
-Like, you can execute multiple query on a single request.
-Also, its require that, you must using ‘WHERE’ condition for filtering results. otherwise it won’t work.
+Moreover, you won’t even be able to do any JOIN operations.
+You will have to find alternative ways to do this.
+Like, you can execute multiple queries on a single request.
+Also, you are required to use the ‘WHERE’ condition to filter results.
+Otherwise, it won’t work.
 Like, if you just want to retrieve all user’s all info, you aren’t gonna get the result, right?

 Understanding index-able columns and their purposes:

-If you look at the facebook documentation’s FQL section and enter to any table, you should see that, one or more column(s) on every tables are marked as ‘*’ .
+If you look at the Facebook documentation’s FQL section and enter any table, you should see that one or more column(s) on every table are marked as ‘*’.
 Those columns are known as ‘Index-able’ columns.
-To use FQL, one of your prerequisite is that you will have to use any one(at least) or more index-able column(s) in ‘WHERE’ condition.
+To use FQL, one of your prerequisites is to use any one(at least) or more indexable column(s) in the ‘WHERE’ condition.

 Simple FQL Operation Syntax in C# FacebookSDK:

-Here is a very simple fql operation example with using c#/faceboksdk code, which will retrieve all the female friends of yours:(code snippet is from a mvc web application, but you will get clear idea how to use the fql)
+Here is a very simple FQL operation example using c#/FacebokSDK code, which will retrieve all your female friends of:(The code snippet is from a MVC web application, but you will get a clear idea of how to use the FQL)

 //will return a facebook session object